 Next, remove the pre-installed 10mm bolt supplied with the TTC rear upper arms (Be careful not to lose the aluminum spacers resting in the heim joints).
 Line up the heim joints with the top of the hub assembly and use a mallet to help them slide into place so that the supplied upper hub bolt can be installed.

-- Step 4.
-(Tighten Frame Bolts) Once everything is assembled hand tight, go ahead and fully tighten both the upper and lower frame bolts that mount the control arms to the frame. - Step 5.
-(Route and Secure Brake Line) Rout and secure the brake line as desired and secure with zip ties.
+Step 4.
+(Tighten Frame Bolts) Once everything is assembled hand tight, go ahead and fully tighten both the upper and lower frame bolts that mount the control arms to the frame.